Lifting Chain Inspection Checklist

 The same critical lifting chain inspection vigilance employed when inspecting wire rope slings should also be utilised out with chain slings inspections also.

-The LOLER regulations stipulate that regular inspections should occur while the sling is in service and that a “thorough examination” to be carried out at the intervals specified by LOLER i.e. every 6 or 12 months, depending on the equipment.
+The LOLER regulations stipulate that regular inspections should occur while the sling is in service and that a “thorough examination” to be carried out at the intervals specified by LOLER i.e. every 6 or 12 months, depending on the type of lifting equipment.
 In addition, organisations are mandated to keep accurate records of thorough inspections conducted throughout the sling’s service lifespan.

-Lifting Equipment and Accessories Inspection Checklist Template
+Lifting Equipment Checklist Template and Lifting Accessories Checklist Template

 However, the sever nature of the operating conditions and increased usage may warrant more frequent thorough chain sling inspections than specified by LOLER.